December 8th, 1991

 "Distantly.
 Just enough to maybe, potentially qualify me for eventual acceptance to their coven."
 Millie took a deep breath and let out a slow exhale, running her hand through her dark hair once more, the ends of which were still green.

 "Well, that makes sense, I suppose.
-I only have one uncle, and I've never met him since he lives in Canada.
-No cousins either."
+I only have one cousin on my dad's side.
+Mum only has the one brother, and I've never met him since he lives in Canada.
+No cousins there."

 "The Black Coven isn't just family.
 It's more than family," Millie said, still fidgeting.